 (Recipe from Debbie Porter, when we both attended First Baptist Church Indian Rocks, Largo, FL)

-A serving of this delicious cobbler topped with ice cream goes great after a meal.
+A serving of this delicious Cherry Dump Cake Cobbler topped with ice cream goes great after a meal.

 We’ve served this dump cake with ice cream, Cool Whip, or plain.
 All ways taste wonderful.